loochao/mendeley-android-sdk/README.md

 The SDK provides implementation for typical requests against the Mendeley API.

-If you need to implement any verb or request against any endpoint no covered yet, you can implement your own by extending the `com.mendeley.sdk.Request` class.
+If you need to implement any verb or request against any endpoint not covered yet, you can implement your own by extending the `com.mendeley.sdk.Request` class.
 You may actually extend from the `com.mendeley.sdk.Request.request.HttpUrlConnectionAuthorizedRequest` hierarchy as you'll have most of the work already done.

-Also, we accept pull request.
+Also, we accept pull requests.

 ## Support ##